alovajs/alova/README.md

   });
 });
 ```
-> When you modify the cached data independently, not only will the corresponding responsive state be updated, but if there is a persistent cache, it will also be updated together.
+> 1. When you modify the cached data, not only will the corresponding responsive state be updated, but if there is a persistent cache, it will also be updated together.
+> 2. Alova manages the state returned by the hook only when useRequest and useWatcher are used to initiate a request.
+The reason is that the response state is generated and saved through a Method object, but the url in the Method object is not initiated when the request is not initiated. , params, query, headers and other parameters are still uncertain.

+Maybe sometimes you want to call `updateState` to update the data immediately when the todo creation data is silently submitted, and also want to update the `id` again after the todo item is created, you can learn more about [Update delayed data](#update-delayed-data)

 ### Custom setting cache data